Score-based Generative Diffusion Models for Social Recommendations: Experiment

 For all baselines, we adhere to their official implementations and recommended settings to ensure fair comparisons.
-Specifically, the SocialMF, NGCF, LightGCN, DiffNet, MHCN, and SEPT were implemented using the publicly available QRec~\footnote{https://github.com/Coder-Yu/QRec} library which is built on TensorFlow.
-The implementations of DreamRec, Design, DSL, and GBSR were derived from their official code releases.
+Specifically, the SocialMF, NGCF, LightGCN, DiffNet, SEPT, and MHCN were implemented using the publicly available QRec~\footnote{https://github.com/Coder-Yu/QRec} library which is built on TensorFlow.
+The implementations of DiffRec, DreamRec, BSPM, GiffCF, Design, DSL, GBSR, and RecDiff were derived from their official code releases.
+EIISRS and GDSSL were replicated following the original papers.
 The DreamRec+ model integrates social information obtained through the GCN encoder $\text{\textbf{SoEnc}}(\cdot)$ as the guidance embedding for DDPM, utilizing a multilayer perceptron for this integration.
 Moreover, we implement social denoising baselines requiring a recommendation backbone model, as well as our proposed SGSR with the most widely used LightGCN backbone.
 For a fair comparison, we employ a grid search strategy to tune the hyperparameters of the baseline models, exploring the vicinity of the optimal values reported in their respective original papers.
 All methods are optimized using the Adam optimizer.
 For the diffusion-based recommenders, we meticulously tune both the upper and lower bounds of the noise, as well as the number of diffusion steps, to maximize performance.
 Take 5 steps in DiffRec as an example, the upper bound and lower bound are searched in $\{$0.5, 0.1, 0.05, 0.01 $\}$ and $\{$0.01, 0.001, 0.0001, 0.0001 $\}$.